FusionAuth/fusionauth-theme-helper/README.md

 # Theme helper

-This repository has some tools to help with FusionAuth theme management.
+This repository has tools to help with FusionAuth theme management.
+It offers syncing to and from your local system.

+This repository is for helping you edit, develop and manage FusionAuth themes locally.

+Because these helper scripts uploads the results of your changes in real-time, it is best used on non-production systems.

 More about FusionAuth themes: https://fusionauth.io/docs/v1/tech/themes/

-This repository is for helping you edit, develop and manage FusionAuth themes.

-Because these helper scripts uploads the results of your changes in real-time, it is best used on non-production systems.

 ## Prerequisites